mitay-walle/com.mitay-walle.gradient-texture/README.md

 - Create new gradient with ProjectWindow/RMB/Create/Gradient Texture
 - Texture itself appear as GradientTexture-subasset
 - realtime editing
-- Blend '_horizontalTop' and '_horizontalBottom' Gradients with '_verticalLerp' Gradient.
+- Blend 'horizontalTop' and 'horizontalBottom' Gradients with 'verticalLerp' Gradient.
-- '_horizontalTop' and '_horizontalBottom' use HDR and has alpha
+- 'horizontalTop' and '_horizontalBottom' use HDR and has alpha
-- '_verticalLerp' use red channel as blend-t-value
+- 'verticalLerp' as blend-t-value
 - choose any resolution you want

 usage example here: